Manuuuu21/screen-recorder/README.md

 ## Try it here.
 https://manuuuu21.github.io/screen-recorder/

-It capture (Chrome Tab, Window, or Entire Screen of your Computer)
+It capture (Tab, Window, or Entire Screen of your Computer)

 ## Key features